-The Directors expect that additional funds will be required for the Company to operate and conduct exploration activities over the next 12 months.
-The Company has previously raised funds through share placements, short term loans and capital raisings from existing shareholders In addition, the Company has also been able to obtain short term loans from professional investors as an interim measure while capital raisings are being finalised, Based on their previous experience and success in raising capital and loan funds, the Directors are confident, these additional funds can be obtained.
+In advancing this strategy, the Directors expect that additional funds will be required for the Company to operate and conduct exploration activities over the next 12 months.
+The Company is preparing a capital raising strategy including raising funds through share placements, capital raisings from existing shareholders and from short term loans.
+The Company has in the past been able to obtain short term loans from professional investors as an interim measure while capital raisings are being finalised.
+Based on their previous experience and success in raising capital and loan funds, the current market appetite for the commodities for which the Company is exploring and the recent results obtained from the new exploration program, the Directors are confident, these additional funds can be obtained.

-Whilst the events and conditions noted above indicate the existence of a material uncertainty related to going concern, the Directors are satisfied that they will be able to secure the additional funds required, and that the going concern basis of preparation for the financial report is appropriate.
+While the Directors are satisfied that they will be able to secure the additional funds required, and that the going concern basis of preparation for the financial report is appropriate the Directors recognise that the vagaries of the market, and the events and conditions noted above indicate the existence of a material uncertainty related to going concern.
 If for any reason the Consolidated Entity is unable to continue as a going concern, it would impact on the Consolidated Entity's ability to realise assets at their recognised values and to extinguish liabilities in the normal course of business at the amounts stated in the consolidated financial statements.